A NOTE FROM OUR FOUNDER

 When I moved to Richmond, I continued teaching at the elementary school level.
 Playing piano and singing with students was important because there was no music program at the school where I worked.
 I did learn from the constructivist approach to teaching/learning at this school and began to incorporate more thought-provoking questions into my private piano teaching method.
 When a student has a question, rather than answer it quickly, I might ask them to think more about it and try to figure it out for themselves.
 This allows students to take ownership of their learning and gain more confidence in problem solving.
 I began to notice myself asking more questions to students in order to guide them in discovering more meaning in the music.
 This has also helped me form the teaching approach that we use at The Music Tree.

-In addition to teaching in schools, I have taught private piano lessons for 25 years.
+In addition to teaching in schools, I have taught private piano lessons for over 25 years.
 I have composed, performed and professionally recorded my music.
 I have had the opportunity to perform at many different venues.
 I have always dreamed of opening a school for music that would open doors to the world that I have been so fortunate to discover.
 All of my experiences have culminated into an instruction format that has proven to be tremendously successful and rewarding.
 I now want to bring my experience and approach to teaching to more people.

 Our vision is to provide a place for students, families, and friends to come to learn, listen to, and celebrate the joy of music.
 We envision many noncompetitive performances where students can play individually or in groups.
 We teach music in a fun way, where students can work on a variety of different genres of music during their lessons.
 We provide opportunities for musicians to come together with their instruments for practice and performance.
 We have great expectations that all of our students will continue to study and grow in their musical ability throughout their lifetimes.
 We envision a place where everyone who enters The Music Tree School is excited to learn something new, and that our teachers will be there to provide their expertise and knowledge in order to make this happen.